 The Musée des Plans-Reliefs is a museum of military architecture located in the Les Invalides complex in Paris, France.
 The museum was founded in 1905 and is dedicated to the history of French fortifications.

-The Musée des Plans-Reliefs is a small museum with a collection of scale models of French fortifications from the Middle Ages to the present day.
+The Musée des Plans-Reliefs is a small museum with scale models of French fortifications from the Middle Ages to the present.
 The museum is open to the public free of charge.

 See Related: Assemblée Nationale